yujuan-zhang/feature-representation-for-LLMs/README.md

 This repository presents the implementation of "Feature Representation for Latent Language Models (LLMs)" and includes two Python libraries, namely protloc-mex1 ([https://pypi.org/project/protloc-mex1/](https://pypi.org/project/protloc-mex1/)) and protloc-mex-x ([https://pypi.org/project/protloc-mex-x/](https://pypi.org/project/protloc-mex-x/)).

 For detailed usage instructions regarding these two Python libraries, please refer to the documentation available on PyPI.

-Please note that the article is currently under review, and as a result, some code examples have not been publicly disclosed yet.
-Once the review process is complete, we will make the relevant code examples available for public access.

 Your contributions, feedback, and suggestions are highly appreciated.
 If you encounter any issues or have questions, feel free to reach out to the authors via the provided email addresses.
 Thank you for your interest in our work!

 ## Dataset Available

-The raw data regarding train, test, and independent sets have been placed in the "source_data" folder.
-To transform these raw sequences into corresponding feature representations, and to perform the train and test split, we will refer to the instructions provided in the mentioned Python toolkits (protloc-mex-x).
+The raw data regarding train, test and independent sets have been placed in the "source_data" folder.
+To transform these raw sequences into corresponding feature representations, we will refer to the instructions provided in the mentioned Python toolkits (protloc-mex-x).

 the final processed data and feature representations generated during the process are already placed on figshare (DOI:10.6084/m9.figshare.24312292), If you have any questions, please contact the "Author 1: Zeyu Luo Email: [1024226968@qq.com]" for access.